Skip to content

 show_config

-def show_config() -> None
+python def show_config() -> None

 Print the current configuration to stdout.